yashahuja31/optivault/README.md

   production logs" is the single fastest way to lose a customer's trust — the entire product only works if people trust it enough to grant it write access at all.
+- **Why is the Analyzer pure functions instead of DB queries directly?**
+  It means the detection rules (what counts as a duplicate, what counts as stale) can be unit tested with plain Python dicts in milliseconds, with zero database or AWS dependency — which is also how a real bug (double-counted archive candidates from overlapping stale/wrong-tier sets) got caught with a regression test instead of shipping silently.